chaplin89/uSerializer/README.md

 ```
 The first three field will be always serialized/deserialized, but the Test_Field3 field will be serialized only if the Version is 2.

-Please note that the version field must come before any other field and due to some limitation of the attributes in C#, it can be only numerical or string but at the moment only numbers are supported.
+Please note that the version field must come before any other field and due to some limitation of the attributes in C#, it can be only a  numerical or a string type but at the moment only numbers are supported.

 There are plans to support the version field to be a generic complex object.
 ## Extension